-As a multi-discipline health clinic, one of the services we can provide to our clients is physiotherapy, but did you know there are as many as seven different types of physiotherapy?
+As a multi-discipline health clinic, one of the services we can provide to our clients is physiotherapy, but do you know the physiotherapy services we offer?
 In this article, we wanted to give you some more information about this service, when it’s time to consider seeing a physiotherapist at our Ringwood or Verwood clinics and what results you can expect to see.

 What is physiotherapy?